LayBalt/LayBalt-QOL/README.md

 <h3 align="center">Contribution Information</h3>
 <p align="center">
 To contribute, you will only need JDK 1.8 (for SDK as well as JVM).
-We recommend using [BellSoft JDK](https://bell-sw.com), but other JDKs will work as well.
+We recommend using <a href="https://bell-sw.com">BellSoft JDK</a>, but other JDKs will work as well.
 </p>
 <p align="center">
 Thank you for contributing to this project with us.